rrusk/DancePracticeMusicPlayer/README.md

 *DancePracticeMusicPlayer* is a Kivy application written in Python that creates a music player with features useful for dance practices that use a predetermined sequence of dances types.
-It automatically generates a playlist with an announcement of each dance type before those dance selections are played.
+It automatically generates a playlist with a spoken announcement of each dance type before those dance selections are played.
 The dance selections are chosen randomly from the available selections for each dance type so that each practice has a different playlist.